Toothed whale: Evolution

-Toothed whales, as well as baleen whales, are descendants of land-dwelling mammals of the artiodactyl order (even-toed ungulates).
+Toothed whales, along with baleen whales, are descendants of land-dwelling mammals of the artiodactyl order (even-toed ungulates).
 They are closely related to the hippopotamus, sharing a common ancestor that lived around 54 million years ago (mya).

-The primitive cetaceans, or archaeocetes, first took to the sea approximately 49 mya and became fully aquatic by 5–10 million years later.
+The primitive cetaceans, or archaeocetes, first took to the sea approximately 49 mya and became fully aquatic within 5–10 million years.
 The ancestors of toothed whales and baleen whales diverged in the early Oligocene.
-This was due to a change in the climate of the southern oceans that affected where the environment of the plankton that these whales ate.
+This was due to a change in the climate of the southern oceans that affected the environment of the plankton that these whales ate.

-The adaptation of echolocation and enhanced fat synthesis in blubber occurred when toothed whales split apart from baleen whales, and distinguishes modern toothed whales from fully aquatic archaeocetes.
+The adaptation of echolocation and enhanced fat synthesis in blubber occurred when toothed whales split from baleen whales, and distinguishes modern toothed whales from fully aquatic archaeocetes.
 This happened around 34 mya.
 Unlike toothed whales, baleen whales do not have wax ester deposits nor branched fatty chain acids in their blubber.
 Thus, more recent evolution of these complex blubber traits occurred after baleen whales and toothed whales split, and only in the toothed whale lineage.